Build Instructions

 pip3 install -v .

 These instructions assume that you will build in a directory named build as a direct subdirectory of the source directory, and that you will use the default generator.
-CMake permits the build directory to be almost anywhere (although in-source builds are strongly discouraged), and supports multiple generators.
+CMake and Meson support multiple generators and permit the build directory to be almost anywhere (although in-source builds are strongly discouraged for both and are prohibited in Meson).
 To users familiar with CMake, we recommend using Ninja.

-A detailed description of how to use CMake is not specific to LCM and is beyond the scope of these instructions.
+A detailed description of how to use CMake or Meson is not specific to LCM and is beyond the scope of these instructions.

-By default CMake is configured to produce a release build.
+By default CMake and Meson are configured to produce a release build.
 To build with debug symbols instead, use:

 cmake .. -DCMAKE_BUILD_TYPE=Debug